codeface-io/SwiftObserver/README.md

 Swift infers the associated `UpdateType` from `latestUpdate`, so you don't have to write `typealias UpdateType = Event`.

-`latestUpdate` would typically return the last update that was sent or a value that indicates that nothing changed.
+`latestUpdate` typically returns the last update that was sent or a value that indicates that nothing changed.
 It can be optional and may (always) return `nil`:

 ~~~swift
 class MinimalObservable: Observable {